simonneutert/sinatras-skeleton/README.md

 ### Have you tried Roda?

 think sinatra is nice?
 Don't forget to [give Roda a chance](https://github.com/jeremyevans/roda-sequel-stack)!
-search through my repos 😉😇
+browse through my repos 😉😇

 ---